Divorce

 If OCERS determines that I need a DRO, can I still retire and collect my benefit?

-Yes, 50% of your benefit will be withheld.
+Yes, 50% of a member’s benefit will be withheld.
 Family Code section 755 requires OCERS to withhold part of any benefit payment, whether the member is receiving a monthly retirement benefit or seeking to withdraw their contributions, when it either has a Joinder on file or if there is a written Notice of Adverse Interest from a former spouse/domestic partner.

 Parties are encouraged to complete the DRO process prior to retirement.
 Doing so would avoid any potential delay in benefits being paid to the member or former spouse/domestic partner.
 OCERS is not responsible for the parties’ failure to comply with their Judgment of Dissolution and timely file a DRO.